Patty Brard: TV shows

+Series

+Brard's life was made into a television series.
+In February 2024, the drama series PATTY, about Brard's life, premiered on the streaming service Videoland.
+The series was directed by Will Koopman.
+Brard was played in the series by Eva van de Wijdeven and Holly Mae Brood, both in different stages of life.

 Career in other media

 Radio

 In 1996, Brard hosted Radio Romantica on Hitradio Veronica, in which she gave the listeners advice about their love problems.
 In 2003 and 2004, she worked on a weekend show on Noordzee FM.

+Podcasts

+In late 2022 and early 2023, she hosted a podcast series in six episodes, Patty’s levenslessen, with Audiohuis, featuring celebrity guests like Hans Klok and Richard Groenendijk to share life lessons and reflections.

+In 2025, her podcast series Datecast featured singles in voice-only conversations to determine compatibility, concluding with a real-life date.

 Playboy

 In January 1988, Brard was the cover girl of one issue of the Dutch edition of Playboy.

 Columnist and interviewer

 In 2005 and 2006, she wrote a weekly column in Weekend (a Dutch gossip magazine) about her career and her point of view about show business.
 In August 2007, she was a temporary correspondent of Privé (a Dutch celebrity magazine) in which she writes another column about her holidays in Ibiza.
 She interviewed female stars for the glossy publication Beau Monde between 2008 and 2010.
 Between 2012 and 2019, she was a columnist again for Weekend.

 Acting and dubbing

 Brard appeared in Odyssée d'amour, a movie directed by Pim de la Parra in 1987 as well as in An Amsterdam Tale in 1999 and Costa! and the series based on it in 2001.
-She also played cameo roles in the TV series Pittige tijden (a parody of Goede Tijden, Slechte Tijden in 1997) as well as in the films Spion van Oranje (2009) and Sinterklaas en de Pepernoten Chaos (2013).
+She also played cameo roles in the TV series Pittige tijden (a parody of Goede tijden, slechte tijden in 1997) as well as in the films Spion van Oranje (2009) and Sinterklaas en de Pepernoten Chaos (2013).
 Since 2010, Brard has been voicing characters for the Dutch versions of 3-D animated comedies and children's films: How to Train Your Dragon and Sammy's Adventures in 2010, Heksje Lilly en de reis naar Mandolan (the sequel of Lilly the Witch: The Dragon and the Magic Book) in 2011, Legends of Valhalla: Thor in 2012, Alvin and the Chipmunks: The Road Chip in 2015, The Emoji Movie in 2017 and Minions: The Rise of Gru in 2022.